xsa-dev/SecureFinAI_Contest_2025/Task_2_FinGPT_Agents_Real_Life/README.md

 ### 📊 Question Dataset Overview

 This dataset contains question-answer pairs collected and organized for evaluating model capabilities across CFA exams, BloombergGPT benchmark tasks, and XBRL tasks.
-These question sets are used to benchmark your agent's performance.
-You should NOT use it for fine-tuning or training.
+These question sets are sampled from the test split of the datasets, which are used to benchmark your agent's performance.
+You **SHOULD NOT** use it or the entire test split for fine-tuning or training.

 #### CFA Exams
 | **Exam Level** | **# Exams** | **Questions/Exam** | **Total** | **Description** |